Honoring The Black Heroes Of The Jan. 6 Capitol Attack - NewsBreak

 Ruby Freeman and Shaye Moss’ testimony gave an inside look at the harassment culture that Trump constantly used to get his way.

-Without the bravery of these fine men and women, we wouldn’t have the insight to understand how tragic the Jan.
+Without the bravery of these fine me and women, we wouldn’t have the insight to understand how tragic the Jan.
 6 insurrection really was.
-Let’s come together and give these great heroes and heroines a huge thank you for standing up in the face of violence, racism and bigotry.
+Let’s come together and give these great heroes and heroines a huge thank you for standing up in the face of violence, racism, and bigotry.

 SEE ALSO: